cobbzilla/s3s3mirror/README.md

 s3s3mirror
 ==========

-A utility for mirroring content from one S3 bucket to another.
+A utility for mirroring content between S3 buckets and/or local directories.

 Designed to be lightning-fast and highly concurrent, with modest CPU and memory requirements.